 SOURCE: J. P. King Auction Company

-About J. P. King: J. P. King Auction Company specializes in high-value properties and portfolios such as luxury homes, developments, condominiums and land and ranches.
-The company has marketed properties in all 50 states and six countries with upcoming luxury auctions in Colorado, Idaho, Minnesota, Wisconsin, Washington and Florida.
-The company's next auction is the Blue Mesa Hideaway and Lake Fork Resort, which will be an absolute auction, on Saturday in Gunnison, Colorado.
+About J. P. King: J. P. King Auction Company specializes in high-value properties such as luxury homes, condominiums, land and ranches.
+The company has marketed properties in all 50 states and six countries with upcoming auctions in Wichita, Kansas, where it will sell an 1880s-era mansion and Venice, Florida, where a mansion on 100 acres will be offered at auction.

 Keep in Touch: